 Paralysis is a catastrophic injury with far reaching implications on the lives of victims and those who love and care for them.
-The Chicago car, truck, and motorcycle accident attorneys of Rosenfeld Injury Lawyers understand how difficult it can be to adjust to a life with paralysis and the unbearable stress placed on victims and their loved ones when they struggle to keep up with the costs associated with ongoing care.
+The Chicago car, truck, and motorcycle accident attorneys of Rosenfeld Injury Lawyers LLC understand how difficult it can be to adjust to a life with paralysis and the unbearable stress placed on victims and their loved ones when they struggle to keep up with the costs associated with ongoing care.
 We will do everything within our power to explore all legal avenues available to recover the compensation you are entitled to receive for your injuries, lost opportunities and pain and suffering.

 Causes of Paralysis in Automotive Accidents